ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 #### Inference without clicking the 'submit' button

 If you don't want your users to have to click on "Submit" to get a prediction result, you can simply pass variable `live=True` in your interface definition, as shown below.
-We don't recommend doing this for all apps, however, because for example if your users are typing text you will be unnecessarily loading the servers while the text is being typed (since your function execution will be triggered with every typed letter) rather than running an inference once at the end.
+We don't recommend doing this for all apps, however, because if for example your users are typing text then you will be unnecessarily loading the servers while the text is being typed (since your function execution will be triggered with every typed letter) rather than running an inference once at the end.
 Performance of your server might become an issue if your app becomes popular so you should keep that in consideration (see more info also below).

 ```python
 demo = gr.Interface(fn=greet, inputs="text", outputs="text", live=True)